 BOARD MEETINGS

 Annual Meeting.
 The Board will conduct an annual meeting to update the relevant Commonwealth agencies and other interested groups on the status of the four Regional Sustainable Energy Funds and to discuss and learn about sustainable energy technologies, policies and issues.
-The annual meeting will be held in May of each year, unless changed by the Board.
 The annual meeting will be held in the Harrisburg area, unless changed by the Board.
-The place, date and time of the annual meeting will be advertised through an annual meeting notice on the Commission website and the websites of the Regional Sustainable Energy Funds and through notices sent to the Joint Petitioners in the four restructuring proceedings.
+The place, date and time of the annual meeting will be advertised through an annual meeting notice on the Commission website and the websites of the Regional Sustainable Energy Funds.

 Other Board Meetings.
 The Board may hold other meetings from time to time when requested in writing by three (3) Board members.
 The meeting notice will be in writing to all Board members, will state the intended purpose of the meeting and will be issued not less than fourteen (14) calendar days before the scheduled meeting.
 The meeting notice will state the place, date and time for the meeting.
 The meeting notice will be sent to all Board members and RSEF staff and will be posted on the Commission website.